pierceforte/cs307_final_platformer_game/doc/plan/DESIGN.md

 The primary architecture of the design is as follows.

-User Data
+###Data Management

 User data management:
 A .txt file that stores username and password, inventory up to six spaces, high score per level, available coins, unlocked characters, unlocked levels, and saved level layouts.
 Level Data:

 Each level requires the following data files:
-A .json text file that records the initial map layout of the file, including the address of the map background images (light and dark versions) in the first line, and then in a CSV format the name of the object, the x and y position, and the length of the object in relation to this x and y coordinate.
+- A .json text file that records the initial map layout of the file, including the address of the map background images (light and dark versions) in the first line, and then in a CSV format the name of the object, the x and y position, and the length of the object in relation to this x and y coordinate.
 An example is : “brick” (2;3) 3,.
 The brick is 3 “tiles” long.
-An empty .json text file that the back end will write based on how the user places objects in the map in the BLUEPRINT stage, in the same format.
+- An empty .json text file that the back end will write based on how the user places objects in the map in the BLUEPRINT stage, in the same format.
-A .json text file that saves the address to at maximum three other .json file locations that store level layouts of this same level--in other words, if this player has tried other configurations of this level before, they can pull these saved files here.
+- A .json text file that saves the address to at maximum three other .json file locations that store level layouts of this same level--in other words, if this player has tried other configurations of this level before, they can pull these saved files here.
-A .json file that will hold the player’s position in pixels for the replay function after the game is won or lost.
+- A .json file that will hold the player’s position in pixels for the replay function after the game is won or lost.

 The files are in addition to the files needed to render the images of the avatars, enemies, and object sprites.

 Thus, in these stages:

-Blueprint stage
+####Blueprint stage
-In the back end, once a level is selected, the game will ask the LevelBuilder module to read the csv file associated with the level for the LevelRenderer module to assemble.
+- In the back end, once a level is selected, the game will ask the LevelBuilder module to read the csv file associated with the level for the LevelRenderer module to assemble.
 The LevelRenderer will curate the images of avatars, enemies, and object sprites and make a basic map, and pass a root (Pane) of objects off to the BLUEPRINT class, which will add an affine grid and call the BankBuilder to assemble a Bank.
 The BankBuilder will read the Bank .json file associated with the level and curate a BANK of objects the user can insert into the map at will.
 The BLUEPRINT class will display this in the View.
-In the BLUEPRINT stage, the user can click and drag from the BANK assembled by the BANK class based on information from the BankBuilder; when an object is placed on the map as shown by the BLUEPRINT class, this decision is conferred to the LevelWriter class, which writes a csv based on this input.
+- In the BLUEPRINT stage, the user can click and drag from the BANK assembled by the BANK class based on information from the BankBuilder; when an object is placed on the map as shown by the BLUEPRINT class, this decision is conferred to the LevelWriter class, which writes a csv based on this input.
 When the player has used all the items from the BANK or is otherwise satisfied, they can press play, at which point the LevelWriter will send the complete CSV file to the LevelBuilder for the next stage.
-Gameplay Stage
+####Gameplay Stage
-The LevelBuilder will read this csv and pass these findings to the LevelRenderer, which will assemble the map for the player to see.
+- The LevelBuilder will read this csv and pass these findings to the LevelRenderer, which will assemble the map for the player to see.
 As the player moves, their position is recorded in a csv file by LevelWriter every 1/60th of a second.
-The PlayLevel module will spawn the player and handle their inputs, letting the user control where in the map they go and how they interact with the objects.
+- The PlayLevel module will spawn the player and handle their inputs, letting the user control where in the map they go and how they interact with the objects.
 The PlayLevel module will call on the SpawnSnizard module, which spawns artificial enemy snizards and controls their movement on the map.
-Replay Stage
+#### Replay Stage
 The Replay module will read the csv file written by the LevelWriter to learn where in the level the user has travelled; it will recreate this movement for the user to reflect on after winning or losing.

-Overview
+# Overview
 This section serves as a map of your design for other programmers to gain a general understanding of how and why the program was divided up, and how the individual parts work together to provide the desired functionality.
 Describe specific modules you intend to create, their purpose with regards to the program's functionality, and how they collaborate with each other, focusing specifically on each one's API.
 Include a picture of how the modules are related (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a UML design program).
 Discuss specific classes, methods, and data structures, but not individual lines of code.

 Like the OOGA project overview recommends, our program is divided between the Engine, Data, and the Player.

 Frontend